Profile Picture

 • Lab experiment currently conducted in Kaiserslautern.

-• Does economic behavior change within individuals when exercising versus at rest?
-If so, how?
+• Does economic behavior change within individuals when exercising at moderate intensity versus at rest?

 Publications